Paul Léautaud: Life

 He was born in Paris.
-Abandoned by his mother, an opera singer, soon after birth, his father Firmin, brought him up.
+Abandoned by his mother, an opera singer, soon after birth, his father, Firmin, brought him up.
 The two lived in no 13 and later no 21 of Rue des Martyrs, in Courbevoie.
 "At that time, my father used to go down to the cafe every morning, before lunch.
 He had thirteen dogs.
-He was walking down the rue des Martyrs with his dogs and holding a whip in his hand which he did not use for dogs."
+He was walking down the rue des Martyrs with his dogs and holding a whip in his hand, which he did not use for dogs."

 Léautaud became interested in the Comédie-Française and wondered around the corridors and backstage of the theater.
 His father remarried and had another son, Maurice.

-Léautaud studied at the Courbevoie municipal school where he met Adolphe van Bever.
+Léautaud studied at the Courbevoie municipal school, where he met Adolphe van Bever.
 In 1887, at the age of 15, he moved to Paris to work doing small jobs.

-"For eight years I ate lunch and dinner on a four-penny cheese, a piece of bread, a glass of water, a little coffee.
+"For eight years, I ate lunch and dinner on a four-penny cheese, a piece of bread, a glass of water, and a little coffee.
 Poverty, I never thought about it, I never suffered from it."

 In 1894, Léautaud became a clerk in an attorney's office, the Barberon firm at 17 quai Voltaire.
-From 1902 to 1907 he dealt with the liquidation of estates with a judicial administrator, Mr. Lemarquis, rue Louis-le-Grand.
-He was attracted to letters which he read until the late night: Barrès, Renan, Taine, Diderot, Voltaire and Stendhal.
+From 1902 to 1907, he dealt with the liquidation of estates with a judicial administrator, Mr. Lemarquis, rue Louis-le-Grand.
+He was attracted to letters which he read until the late night: Barrès, Renan, Taine, Diderot, Voltaire, and Stendhal.

 "I learned on my own, by myself, without anyone, without rules, without arbitrary direction, what I liked, what seduced me, what corresponded to the nature of my mind."

 In 1895, he brought to the Mercure de France a poem, Elégie, in the Symbolist taste of the time.
 Director Alfred Vallette agreed to publish it in the September issue.
 His collaborations evolved into his writing around 1900.